pyrossh/rust-embed/readme.md

 `cargo run --example rocket`

-To run the example in release mode where it read from binary,
+To run the example in release mode where it reads from binary,

 `cargo run --release --example rocket`
 ## Testing